piyushkumbhare/hexdump-rust/README.md

 This project can be tested via Cargo's built-in testing tool.

-The current tests only apply to the core `hexdump` and `-n` functionality, so the other flags/options are not covered yet.

 All tests are located within `tests/integration_test.rs` and linted with the `#[test]` macro.
 To run all tests, simply run `cargo test` and a detailed summary of the results will be printed to the screen.
-All tests use `.bin` files located within the `tests/` directory, so please ensure you pull these too before running the tests.
+All tests use `.bin` or `.txt` files located within the `tests/` directory, so please ensure you pull these before running the tests.

 ## Final Thoughts